LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 As new games are released, you will want to add new codes for those games to your GameShark Pro.
 You can find new codes at:

-• The Official GameShark World Wide Web page **http://www.gameshark.com**
+- The Official GameShark World Wide Web page **http://www.gameshark.com**

-• Various videogame magazines
+- Various videogame magazines

-• The Official GameShark Newsletter **Dangerous Waters**
+- The Official GameShark Newsletter **Dangerous Waters**

-• The Official Code Hotline 1-900-773-SHARK.This call costs $1.29 per minute, and you must be over 18 years old or have your parent's permission to call.
+- The Official Code Hotline **1-900-773-SHARK**.
+This call costs $1.29 per minute, and you must be over 18 years old or have your parent's permission to call.

 We're making sure that the newest codes to the hottest games are available and easy to find.